Below are some of the more common questions we get about Camp Pa-Qua-Tuck. Please contact us if you have a more specific question.

 Is Camp Pa-Qua-Tuck open?

-Yes, we are open for limited programming.
-We are not open to the public at this time.
+Yes, we are open.
 This is a fluid situation that is changing depending on the virus and mandates from the Department of Health.

 If you are interested in renting the camp, please call the office for the most up to date information and latest mandates from the state of New York.